Login

 ANSI/ASTM Standards

-The American National Standards Institute (ANSI) and the American Society for Testing and Materials (ASTM) have set the gold standard for safety footwear.
-These standards outline minimum requirements for impact resistance, compression protection, puncture resistance, and more.
+The American National Standards Institute (ANSI) and the American Society for Testing and Materials (ASTM) set benchmarks for safety footwear, covering impact resistance, compression protection, puncture resistance, and more.
+Boots meeting these standards have undergone stringent testing.

 OSHA Requirements